SiyaCodez/School-Website-/README.md

+⚠️**Disclaimer**
+This project was developed solely for educational and evaluative purposes as part of an assessment.
+Eduvos branding is for demonstration only and does not imply affiliation or endorsement and will be completely removed after the process.

-# 🌐 Microsite of the School of Emerging Technologies
+# 🌐 Microsite of the School of Emerging Technologie

 This website was created and is completely responsive, interactive, and accessible.
 It shows excellent client-side form validation, accessibility awareness, front-end development abilities, and deployment readiness.